HKUST-KnowComp/COLA/README.md

 ## Datasets
 ### Data for Temporal Predictor
-We extract a large dataset containing ~800K pairs of events and their temporal order from RocStories.
+We extract a large dataset containing 800K pairs of events and their temporal order from RocStories.
 You can download it here [download](https://hkustconnect-my.sharepoint.com/:f:/g/personal/zwanggy_connect_ust_hk/El2TUD1xc_5NtMIYas5RBLoBrC6dyFhBjIrl2xyHZzfpHg?e=MEV5hM)
 All licenses are subject to RocStories' original release.

 ### Choice of Plausible Event in Sequence (COPES)
 The contextualized commonsense causal reasoing dataset COPES is in the dir ```./COPES_data```.

-## COLA Framework
+## Run COLA Framework
 Our COLA Framework owns a few steps to conduct inference.

 ### Step1: Fine-tune a Temporal Predictor with incidental supervision signals